ropensci/predictNMB/README.md

 `{predictNMB}` has two main functions:

 - `do_nmb_sim()`: takes user defined inputs for a given prediction model and population, then evaluates the NMB by performing simulations.
--   `screen_simulation_inputs()`: calls `do_nmb_sim()` many times, using
+- `screen_simulation_inputs()`: calls `do_nmb_sim()` many times, using a
-    a range of values for any of its inputs.
+  range of values for any of its inputs.
 This is useful for sensitivity analysis.

 ## Installation

-You can install the development version of predictNMB from [GitHub](https://github.com/) with:
+You can install the development version from [GitHub](https://github.com/) with:

 ``` r